- American Physical Society Sites

 Public policy increasingly is determined by technical considerations.
 A perusal of the daily press — from page one through the health and business sections — illustrates that science is a major component of many issues with which Congress must grapple: climate change, energy policy, COVID, communications technologies, and many, many more.

 It is the aim of the APS and AIP in sponsoring these fellowships to provide a public service by making available individuals with scientific knowledge and skills to Members of Congress, few of whom have a technical background.
 In turn, the program enables scientists to broaden their experience through direct involvement with the legislative and political processes.
 Fellows gain a perspective which, ideally, will enhance not only their own careers but also the physics community's ability to more effectively communicate with its representatives in Congress.
 Today's budget climate makes this ability of increasing importance as shrinking resources force hard choices between worthy projects.

-To apply, candidates should submit on-line the materials requested below.
-All credentials, including the letter of intent, resume, and letters of reference must be submitted no later than January 15 of the fellowship year.
-Incomplete applications cannot be considered.Cover Sheet , indicating
+To apply, candidates should visit the link below and submit all required materials.
+All credentials, including the letter of intent, resume, and letters of reference must be submitted no later than December 1 prior to the fellowship year.
+Incomplete applications will not be considered.